techqueria/website/content/english/support-us/job-postings.md

 ## Cost

-Due to COVID-19, we are currently only charging $100 for every job posting shared, regardless of platform.
+It costs $100 for each job posting shared per platform, regardless of platform.

-Pricing will revert back to $200 starting in September.
+For example, it would cost $300 to share a job posting on all 3 platforms — social media, the email newsletter and the Slack community.

 ## Process